lmfit/lmfit-py/doc/builtin_models.rst

 telling it to use the ``erf`` form (see details below), and a :class:`ConstantModel`.
-We set initial values, in one case using the data and :meth:`guess_starting_values` method, and using the explicit :meth:`set_paramval` for the initial constant value.
+We set initial values, in one case using the data and :meth:`guess_starting_values` method, and using the explicit :meth:`set_param` for the initial constant value.
 Making a composite model, we run :meth:`fit` and report the results, which give::

     [[Fit Statistics]]